Gusta Fučíková

-Gusta Fučíková (born Augusta Kodeřičová; 28 August 1903, Ostředek – 25 March 1987) was a Czech politician, activist, publicist and editor.
-She was a member of the Czechoslovak Communist Party and deputy of the "Chamber of the People of the Federal Assembly (one of the two chambers of the Czechoslovak Federal Assembly) during the so-called normalization period.
-She was an activist of women's and left-wing peace movements.

-She was the wife of the Communist politician Julius Fučík who was executed by the Nazi occupiers during the World War II.
+Gusta Fučíková (born Augusta Kodeřičová; 28 August 1903, Ostředek – 25 March 1987) was a Czech politician, women's rights activist, publicist and editor.
+A member of the Czechoslovak Communist Party, she served as a deputy of the "Chamber of the People of the Federal Assembly (one of the two chambers of the Czechoslovak Federal Assembly) during the period of normalization.
+She was an activist of women's and left-wing peace movements and the wife of the Communist journalist and resistance fighter Julius Fučík, who was executed by Nazi Germany during during the World War II.